Kelly Robbins and David Fyler

 Layla Mumgaard is a Therapist and the Executive Director at WKCAC.
 She received her Master’s in Social Work from the University of Kansas.
 Layla is originally from Garden City but lived in Omaha, Nebraska for 5 years prior to moving back in 2015.
 She and her husband have three boys who keep them on their toes every minute of the day.
 Layla enjoys working at the WKCAC because of the impact we have on the children and their families.
 These kids save the lives of other kids by sharing their stories.

-Family and Child Advocate - Forensic Interviewer
+Child & Family Advocate - Forensic Interviewer

 Development Director